Every Lover's Sign: Release

 "Every Lover's Sign" was released by A&M Records on 7" and 12" vinyl in the UK, Germany, America and Canada.
 In January 1987, it was given a release in Australia too.
 The B-Side on all releases was the "Dub Mix" version of the song, except in the UK, where a "Dub Mix (Edit)" version was included.
 For the 12" vinyl, the extended version of the song was featured, known as "New Extended Mix" in the States and "New York Mix" elsewhere.
 The North American versions of the single featured a different picture sleeve to the one released in the UK and Germany.

 In 2015, to coincide with the Cherry Pop re-issue of The Lover Speaks album, DJ Paul Goodyear reconstructed the "Dub Remix" of the song, which was named the "SanFranDisko Expanded Edition Re-Rub".
-It was given away as a free download, through Classic Pop magazine, to those who purchased the re-issue.
+It was given away as a free download, through Classic Pop, to those who purchased the re-issue.

 Critical reception

 Upon release, Billboard listed the song under the "Recommended" section of the "Pop" category.
 They described the song as "new romantic-type British technopop".
 In another issue of Billboard, Brian Chin spoke of the song: "Level 42's "World Machine" smashes Janet Jackson's record for most-delayed single release; the cut was playing off the album a year ago.
 But the Shep Pettibone remix is excellent and worthwhile; certainly, the single should be a pop priority... same is true of the Lover Speaks' "Every Lover's Sign", which is already charting dance.
 Especially as remixed by Bruce Forest, this is the kind of material that the Thompson Twins are desperately in need of..."
-In December 1986, the song was voted best new song of the week ("Screamers of the Week") by listeners of WLIR 92.7 FM.
+In December 1986, the song was voted best new song of the week ("Screamer of the Week") by listeners of WLIR 92.7 FM.